costerwi/plugin-displayGrouper/README.md

 1. Download and unzip the [latest version](https://github.com/costerwi/plugin-displayGrouper/releases/latest)
 2. Double-click the included `install.cmd` or manually copy files into your abaqus_plugins directory
-3. Restart Abaqus CAE and you will find the above scripts in the Assembly module plug-ins menu
+3. Restart Abaqus CAE and you will find the above scripts in the Visualizer module plug-ins menu

 ![image](https://github.com/costerwi/plugin-displayGrouper/assets/7069475/2f4fa9d7-4d32-426d-8ea0-f5df42e136e4)